Jason3859/dynamic-material-theme/README.md

 ---

+### What's new

+- some bug fixes and improvements.

+---

 ### Warning!!

 - Dynamic color is only supported on Android 12+ and Windows 11+.
 On other platforms, the default color scheme will be